Language models and brains align due to more than next-word prediction and word-level information: Introduction

 \section{Introduction}

-Language models that have been pretrained to predict the next word over billions of text documents have been shown to also significantly predict brain recordings of people comprehending language \citep{wehbe2014aligning,jain2018incorporating,toneva2019interpreting,caucheteux2020language,schrimpf2021neural,goldstein2022shared}.
-Understanding the reasons behind the observed similarities between language in machines and language in the brain can lead to more insight into both systems.
-Recent works suggest that the prediction of the next word is a key mechanism that contributes to the alignment between the two \citep{goldstein2022shared}.
-What is not yet understood is whether prediction of the next word is necessary for this observed alignment or simply sufficient, and whether there are other shared mechanisms or information that is similarly important.
+Language models (LMs) that have been pretrained to predict the next word over billions of text documents have also been shown to significantly predict brain recordings of people comprehending language \citep{wehbe2014aligning,jain2018incorporating,toneva2019interpreting,caucheteux2020language,schrimpf2021neural,goldstein2022shared}.
+Understanding the reasons behind the observed similarities between representations of language in machines and representations of language in the brain can lead to more insight into both systems.
+Recent studies suggest that the prediction of the next word is a key mechanism that contributes to the alignment between the two \citep{goldstein2022shared}.
+What is not yet understood is whether prediction of the next word is necessary for this observed alignment or simply sufficient, and whether other shared information is similarly important.

-One difficulty in investigating other shared mechanisms is that a model that is able to predict the next word well is also likely able to build good representations of word-level and multi-word semantics, which may also be important for brain alignment.
-Here, we use "word-level semantics" to refer to the non-contextualized meaning of an individual word, i.e. the lexical meaning of a word without considering a specific context, and "multi-word semantics" as the meaning that emerges at the phrasal-level (see Fig. \ref{fig:single_multi}).
-For example, in the phrase "Harry throws the broom", each word has a non-contextualized meaning and the phrase has a different meaning depending on the word order (“Harry throws the broom” vs. “The broom throws Harry”).
-Both multi-word semantics and word-level semantics may be affected by improvements in language modeling performance.